upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - `tm`
 - mechanic categories

-The mechanic category layer and `ItemMechanicPredicates` identify Mega Stones/accessories, Z-Crystals/accessories, and Dynamax/GMax-related items.
+The mechanic category layer now uses `CfruDpeItemCategories` as the central source/category map before `ItemMechanicPredicates` applies settings.
+It identifies Mega Stones/accessories, Z-Crystals/accessories, and Dynamax/GMax-related items for filtering while also passively classifying Plates, Drives, Memories, Nectars, and selected form-change items.
 The predicate is intentionally separate from existing `allowed` and `bad` filters.

-The Z-Crystal predicate now includes the CFRU/DPE Gen9 item identities for `ITEM_ULTRANECROZIUM_Z` / Necrozium Z (`0x214`) and the contiguous CFRU/DPE Z-Crystal block `0x244..0x265`.
+The Z-Crystal category includes the CFRU/DPE Gen9 item source identities for `ITEM_ULTRANECROZIUM_Z` / Necrozium Z (`0x214`) and the contiguous CFRU/DPE Z-Crystal block `0x244..0x265`.
 The source block includes the type crystals and signature crystals through `ITEM_SNORLIUM_Z` (`0x263`) and `ITEM_TAPUNIUM_Z` (`0x265`).
+Because Gen3 expanded internal IDs are represented as `ItemIDs.UNIQUE_OFFSET + sourceId`, and those standard IDs can collide with generic later-generation `ItemIDs`, the source block is paired with decoded item names instead of being treated as globally unique.
 This covers local evidence items whose descriptions mention Necrozma Ultra Burst or Z-Power / Z-Moves when they enter mechanic-filtered replacement pools; they were not covered by the previous Gen7 bag/held split item ID ranges.

 `Item` stores IDs and display names, but not descriptions.
 Because the in-ROM text such as "Z-Power", "Z-Move", "Ultra Burst", "Mega Evolution", "Dynamax", or "Gigantamax" is not present in the item model, description-pattern classification cannot be used safely by the non-ROM predicate today.
-The predicate therefore combines existing constant/range checks with normalized known item names for CFRU/DPE aliases and synthetic audit coverage.
-The source also declares the CFRU/DPE Mega Stone block `ITEM_VENUSAURITE` `0x215` through `ITEM_DIANCITE` `0x243`, which is now classified as Mega-related even though those IDs differ from the generic Gen6 `ItemIDs` constants.
+The category layer therefore combines existing constant/range checks with normalized known item names for CFRU/DPE aliases and synthetic audit coverage.
+The source also declares the CFRU/DPE Mega Stone block `ITEM_VENUSAURITE` `0x215` through `ITEM_DIANCITE` `0x243`, which is now classified as Mega-related when the decoded item name matches the expected Mega Stone set.
 This catches modeled names such as `Snorlium Z`, `Necrozium Z`, `Pikanium Z`, `Pikashunium Z`, `Eevium Z`, `Mewnium Z`, the other known signature Z-Crystals, source-backed CFRU/DPE Mega Stones, Mega accessories, and modeled Dynamax/GMax items without broadly matching move names such as Mega Drain.